 Never let others set your limits.

 Don’t let go of your dreams.
-Dream of the infinite possibilities you are capable of and then reach for them, for life is too short to be contained inside a box.
+Dream of the infinite possibilities you are capable of and then reach for them, life is too short to be contained inside a box.

 Never let someone else opinion determine your own opinion of your self worth.

 Undoubtedly by now you have determined that you cannot please everyone, even if you live a righteous life.
-Once you have accept that fact and that only your opinion of your self-worth matters will you find happiness.
+Once you have accept that fact only your opinion of your self-worth matters will you find happiness.

 Never dwell in the past.

 Do not run from it, hide from it, or pretend it does not exist.
-The past both good and bad played a prominent role in whom and what you are today.
+The past both good and bad played a prominent role in what you are today.
 Rather learn from it, grow from it, gain strength from it and then let it go and move on.
 Life exist in the now you should too.